qzhang503/proteoQ/README.md

 true for `scale_log2r`, which defaults at TRUE.
 An error message will be noted if no corresponding analysis results were found.

-Visualization aganist data subset is also feasible.
-In the next example, we will prepare heat maps for samples under column `BI` in `expt_smry.xlsx`.
+Visualization against data subset is also feasible.
+In the next example, we will prepare heat maps for samples under column “BI” in expt_smry.xlsx.
 We further limit ourselves to results from `anal_prnNMF` at *r* = 5.
 In metagene plots, we choose additionally to row order data by genes via the `arrange_` vararg:

 ``` r
 plot_prnNMFCon(